ese-msc/c-primer/part_three/02_structs.md

 ```

 Given the basic data types, an obvious thing to do is to combine them into useful named quantities.
 For example in the context of a medical record, a person might have a name, an age
 and a height.
-In C++ we can encode all of this into a user defined date type as:
+In C++ we can encode all of this into a user defined data type as:

 ```c++
 struct person_t {